 The next morning we start the day with a coffee on the deck and take in the uninterrupted views of the Thredbo River, the slopes and Mount Kosciusko.
 With the morning sun hitting the ski slopes and the sound of the river trickling, we kick into holiday mode and get amped for the day ahead.

 The location of this cabin is amazing!
 It’s within the Thredbo Village, on the western side making it walking distance to everything.
 You won’t need your car at all, once you get here.

 The slopes are only a short walk from the cabin, so we beat the crowds up the mountain every morning and get pristine groomed runs.
 Best yet, at the end of the day there is no long commute back to Jindabyne, instead we’re back having a warm bath and relaxing before we know it.
 What luxury!

-At night we wander through Thredbo Village, where there are plenty of bars to pick from, our faves are House of Ullr, Thredbo Burger Bar and T-Bar Restaurant
+At night we wander through Thredbo Village, where there are plenty of bars to pick from, our faves are House of Ullr, Thredbo Burger Bar and T-Bar Restaurant for wood-fired pizzas.

 As we draw the curtains on a huge day on the ski fields, we’re excited for another massive day tomorrow.